krypton-arch/krypton-arch/README.md

 - 👋 Hi, I’m Sounak
 - 👀 I’m interested in Python,JavaScrpit and Web Dev and Data Science
-- 🌱 I’m currently pursuiting BCA and looking forward to MCA
+- 🌱 Pursuing MCA at Christ Central Campus
 - 📫 You can reach me at sounakchakraborty371@gmail.com

 <!---